Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 ### 1.1 Project goals

-This resume website is been designed to help both potential employers and myself.
+This resume website has been designed to help both potential employers and myself.

-The idea is that an employer with a vacant position in his company could view my website and get an idea about me and about my coding skills (at least enough to convince him to contact me).
+The idea is that an employer with a vacant position in his company could view my website and get an idea about me and about my coding skills.

-This will certainly also be a big help for myself as it could be a useful tool in getting an employment in this field.
+This will certainly also be helpful personaly as it could be a useful tool in securing future employment in this field.

-In fact, in my opinion in looking for a position in such creative work field, is needed something more creative than a simple printed resume.
+In fact, in my opinion while looking for a position in such creative work field, there is a need for more than a simple paper resume

 ----------------------------------------------------------------------------------------------------------------------------------------------